wmo-im/wis2box/docs/source/reference/running/data-pipeline-plugins.rst

 (for year and month), which are used as part of synop2bufr processing.
 Consult the synop2bufr documentation for more information.

+``wis2box.data.bufr4.ObservationDataBUFR``
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This plugin takes an incoming BUFR4 data file and separates it into individual BUFR bulletins if there is more than one in a file.
+Those bulletins are then further divided into individual subsets for publication on WIS2.
+As part of the process, files are quality checked for whitelisted WIGOS Station Identifiers and valid location information.
+Where these are missing, the information is either infilled using the wis2box station list or the subset discarded if no match is found.
+For processing efficiency, and to allow for concurrent processing, it is recommended that the input data to this plugin is already separated into one BUFR message per file and one subset per message.

 .. _`csv2bufr`: https://csv2bufr.readthedocs.io
 .. _`bufr2geojson`: https://github.com/wmo-im/bufr2geojson
 .. _`synop2bufr`: https://github.com/wmo-im/synop2bufr